benkozi/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

 ``LOG_LEVEL``: (Default: info)
    Options for logging level of the preprocessor. (info or debug)

+``DUST_OPTION``: (Default: -1)
+   Set to 1 to enable dust simulations.
+Disabled by default as it may affect SRW PM2.5 simulations.

 .. _fire-parameters:

 Community Fire Behavior Model Parameters